 In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 41 people per square mile living here, this neighborhood is less crowded than 90.7% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 17.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.1% of all neighborhoods in America.

 If you're nearing retirement age, or in retirement, the is an excellent choice for you to consider for top-quality retirement living.
 This neighborhood is rated by NeighborhoodScout as among the top 7.1% of retiree-friendly neighborhoods in New York, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in New York.